Optimal switching strategies for navigation in stochastic settings: Mathematical model

-A strategy with no reorientation events would lead to the second term vanishing, but the agent would only persist in the initial direction over a distance $\sim v_0/D$ \cite{basu2018active}; conversely frequent reorientations would result in a large cost, and little progression from the initial state.
+where $N(t)$ indicates the total number of correction events in the time interval $[0,t]$ and $s(\theta,t)$ with $-\pi\leq\theta\leq\pi$ and $t_0<t<t_f$ indicates a reorientation strategy, with $s(\theta,t)=1$ if the agent performs a correction at time $t$ and direction $\theta$ and $s(\theta,t)=0$ otherwise.
+Here $\langle\cdot\rangle$ indicates the average over all stochastic trajectories $\{\theta(t)\}_{t_0<t<t_f}$, with fixed initial condition $\theta(t_0)=\theta_0$.} A strategy with no reorientation events would lead to the second term vanishing, but the agent would only persist in the initial direction over a distance $\sim v_0/D$ \cite{basu2018active}; conversely frequent reorientations would result in a large cost, and little progression from the initial state.
 Thus an optimal strategy is one that minimizes the cost Eq.~\eqref{eq:cost} and depends on the ratio of the resetting cost $x_c$ to the persistence length $v_0/D$.
-Defining $z\!\equiv\! x_cD/v_0$, we expect that for small (large) $z$, the minimization of first (second) term in determines the strategy.
+Defining $z\!\equiv\! x_cD/v_0$, we expect that for small (large) $z$, the minimization of first (second) term in Eq.~\eqref{eq:cost} determines the strategy.

+For intermediate values of $z$, a natural approach is to correct the direction when the angular deviation $\theta$ from the target surpasses a threshold $\theta_a$.
+As we demonstrate below, this turns out to be the optimal strategy when the remaining scaled time $D(t_f-t) \gg 1$.
+However, it is unclear a priory how to determine the optimal value of $\theta_a$ and the corresponding maximal speed $v^*$.
+The value of $\theta_a$ should reflect the noise level in the system, though it is unclear whether higher noise should lead to more or less strict control measures, corresponding to smaller or larger activation angles $\theta_a$.
+Our control theoretic strategy reveals that in noisier environments less stringent control strategies are optimal.
+This principle also applies when navigation accuracy is compromised by imperfect observations, whether from noisy or incomplete measurements (see Fig.~\ref{fig:v_star_noise} and \cite{supmat}).